ariadne-cps/ariadne/README.md

 Please note that adding new dependencies after preparing the build environment requires to re-run the CMake command.

-Supplied packages simply require all the non-build dependencies: MPFR, Cairo and Python 3.

-Specific instructions for Ubuntu and macOS follow.
+Specific instructions for Ubuntu and macOS follow, starting from installation from pre-compiled packages.

 ##### Ubuntu